 Alumni salaries were provided by PayScale.
 View our methodology for more details or learn more about OnlineU.

 The University of Massachusetts - Amherst offers two concentrations in its online Master of Science in Nursing program: the nursing education (NE) track and the clinical nurse leader (CNL) track.
-Both tracks are offered entirely online with the exception of the nursing education track's final practicum, which must be performed on campus in Amherst, Massachusetts.
+Both tracks are offered entirely online, with the exception of the nursing education track's final practicum, which must be performed on campus in Amherst, Massachusetts.
 The CNL track requires 32 credit hours that can be completed part-time in three years or full-time in two years.
 Graduates of the track are qualified to take the Commission on Nurse Certification's clinical nurse leader certification exam.
 Students in the NE track complete 33 credit hours and graduate the program with the competencies necessary to design and facilitate nursing education in colleges and healthcare facilities.
+Online learning at the University of Massachusetts - Amherst is primarily asynchronous and involves communicating with instructors and classmates through virtual platforms such as Blackboard and Moodle.
+Students also use these platforms to submit assignments, complete interactive activities, and stream lectures.
+Students interested in applying must hold a bachelor’s degree in nursing with at least a 3.0 GPA and an active nursing license.
+Those who qualify can submit an application online, along with a personal essay, a scholarly writing sample, copies of all current nursing licenses and certifications, a professional resume, and two letters of recommendation.
+Students who are new to distance learning can take advantage of Preview Week, which is an opportunity to become familiar with the Blackboard platform and the online format.
+Additional resources for students include access to the library database, writing center, academic advising, and the College of Nursing Student Support Center.

 #2 University of Arizona